Italian cuisine: Veneto

+Venetian cuisine may be divided into three main categories, based on geography: the coastal areas, the plains, and the mountains.
+Each one (especially the plains) can have many local cuisines, each city with its own dishes.

 Venice and many surrounding parts of Veneto are known for risotto, a dish whose ingredients can highly vary upon different areas.
 Fish and seafood are added in regions closer to the coast while pumpkin, asparagus, radicchio, and frog legs appear farther away from the Adriatic Sea.

-Made from finely ground maize meal, polenta is a traditional, rural food typical of Veneto and most of Northern Italy.
-It may be included in stirred dishes and baked dishes. can be served with various cheese, stockfish, or meat dishes.
+Made from finely ground maize meal, polenta is a traditional, rural food typical of Veneto and most of northern Italy.
+It may be included in stirred dishes and baked dishes.
+Polenta can be served with various cheese, stockfish or meat dishes.
 Some polenta dishes include porcini, rapini, or other vegetables or meats, such as small songbirds in the case of the Venetian and Lombard dish polenta e osei, or sausages.
 In some areas of Veneto it can be also made of a particular variety of cornmeal, named biancoperla, so that the colour of polenta is white and not yellow (the so-called polenta bianca).